Home

 How did it start?

-The performance took place within an installation titled Murky Medicine Swamp, an installation comprised soil, branches, water, fog, fog machine, cement bricks, ants, water beetles, lichen, moss, lab equipment, stone, logs, plastics, silicone tubes, clay, spray paint, twig baskets, mushrooms, video projectors, speakers, lights.
+As a first form, I created the piece OAKBallZ and EELSkin that took place within a venue-filling installation titled Murky Medicine Swamp, an installation comprised soil, branches, water, fog, fog machine, cement bricks, ants, water beetles, lichen, moss, lab equipment, stone, logs, plastics, silicone tubes, clay, spray paint, twig baskets, mushrooms, video projectors, speakers, lights.
 Both works were part of a 3-day program which also featured: Victoria Ivanova (Serpentine Galleries), Sofia Lemos (TBA21–Academy), Lina Martin-Chan and Calum Bowden (Trust), Aoife Fannin (Gallery Climate Coalition (GCC)), HASHIA, Jenna Sutela, Barnett Cohen and others.

 My performance in Rupert.
 I am standing in the installation Murky Medicine Swamp, wearing the cape I made with natural dyes from Dutch queer swamp-y areas.